vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** If they do it right, then they'll be in charge of the part they are doing right.
 It always works like that.

-_S: They do not need a blessing from you, right?_
+_S: They don't need a blessing from you, right?_

 **M:** I don't do blessings. *(laughs)*

 _J: GTK+ comes from GIMP.
 What do you think of GTK now?_

 **M:** They lost their mind but they are also doing really good work.
-Some of the decisions, you cannot understand.
+Some of the decisions, you can't understand.
 Because… is GIMP the only application left in the GTK world?
 Everything else is *apps* and buttons and touch.
 Is there any other complex GTK application?
 Complex-complex-complex like GIMP?

 _S: So we will release GIMP 3 with GTK+3 or 4?_